TF-LÍF: History

 Líf was ordered in June 1994 and delivered 23 June 1995.
 Its formal arrival at Reykjavík Airport was greeted by the president of Iceland, Vigdís Finnbogadóttir.

 In October 1995, Líf participated in the rescue operations after the 1995 Flateyri avalanche, transporting rescuers to the town and airlifting injured survivors out of it.

 During a six-day period in 1997, Líf rescued 39 sailors in three separate incidents.
 On 5 March, 19 sailors from the cargo ship were rescued aboard Líf after it suffered engine failure and ran aground on the south coast of Iceland, east of Þjórsá.
 One crewmember from washed overboard during the rescue operations and drowned.
 On 9 March, the crew of Líf rescued 10 out of 12 crewmembers from the cargo ship Dísarfell after in sank 100 nmi south east of Hornafjörður.
 The day after, 10 seamen from the fishing vessel Þorsteinn GK were saved aboard Líf after the ship lost engine power and drifted towards the rocky cliffs of Krísuvíkurberg.

 On 9 March 2004, Líf rescued all 16 crewmembers of the trawler Baldvin Þorsteinsson EA-10 after it ran aground in Skarðsfjara on the south coast of Iceland.

 On 19 December 2006, Líf rescued seven sailors from after their rigid inflatable boat overturned in rough seas during the rescue operations of the stranding of the cargo ship Wilson Muuga.
 Its sister helicopter, Sif, meanwhile saved 12 crewmembers of the cargo ship.

 On 20 January 2017, Líf transported members of the Special Unit of the National Police Commissioner to the Greenlandic trawler Polar Nanoq, 90 nmi south west of Iceland, to arrest the suspect in the murder of Birna Brjánsdóttir.

 In 2020, it was decided that Líf would be put up for sale.
 In May 2022, it was in storage at the Coast Guard hangar at Reykjavík Airport, having not been used since 2020.
-In June 2022, the Líf was transported to a hangar at Keflavík Airport in preparations of a sale.
+In June 2022, the Líf was transported to a hangar at Keflavík Airport in preparation of a sale.
 In September 2023, the Icelandic Aviation Museum expressed interest in receiving Líf for display, citing its historical significance.
 The buyer, EX-Change Parts AB, donated the hull to the Museum along with several spare parts to aid in its restoration.
 In March 2024, it was transported to Akureyri and put on display.